-You might be wondering why so much emphasis is being put on dental assistant training even with the information that has been discussed.
+You might be wondering why so much emphasis is being put on training even with the information that has been discussed.
 Yes it is true that dental assistants have been, and in a few odd cases, still are trained on the job.

-But it will behoove you to face reality regarding the likelihood of getting into the call pile if you have not shown enough concern for your own endeavor to seek out dental assistant courses to prepare yourself for the important position you are seeking.
+But it will behoove you to face reality regarding the likelihood of getting into the call pile if you have not shown enough concern for your own endeavor to seek out courses to prepare yourself for the important position you are seeking.

 Did you know that there are close to 100 terms that are very specific to dental procedures, and most will be commonly used within the setting of a dental practice?
 Being familiar with them or not could be a big deal.